-We will undertake early engagement with community, priority groups and partners to ensure deliberative and meaningful engagement when considering services and facilities for those with the greatest need, and those most affected by our decisions.
+We will front-end our engagement with community, priority groups and partners to ensure deliberative and meaningful engagement when considering services and facilities for those with the greatest need, and those most impacted by our decisions.

-SOCIAL EQUITY OUTCOMES FOR THE GREATER GEELONG COMMUNITY
+SOCIAL EQUITY OUTCOMES FOR THE GEELONG COMMUNITY

-Successful implementation of the framework and guiding principles will be evidenced by the delivery of a range of outcomes with our partners over time for our community, including:
+Successful implementation of the framework and guiding principles will be evidenced by the delivery of a range of outcomes over time for our community, including:

 - 1. Positive shifts in the indices of disadvantage (e.g. Socio-Economic Indexes for Areas (SEIFA)) that reflect more equitable resource allocation and economic changes. - 2.
-Positive shifts in community health and wellbeing indexes and data. - 3.
+Positive shifts in community health and well-being indexes and data. - 3.
 Increased number of community-based partnerships which focus on progressing social equity across our municipality. - 4.
 Increased involvement and engagement from priority groups on community issues that affect them. - 5.
-Increase, among priority groups, in awareness, attendance, and use of services, programs and events across our city. - 6.
-Reduced incidence, prevalence and impacts of justice related matters and community safety issues, such as family violence.
+Increased awareness, utilisation and attendance with services, programs and events across our city by priority groups. - 6.
+Reduced incidence, prevalence or impacts of justice related matters or community safety issues, such as domestic violence.